Art & Art History Special Opportunities

 Given to rising juniors or seniors exemplifying outstanding contributions to the Department of Art &Art History.
 During the year following the award, the student completes a special assignment within the department for which she or he receives a financial award.

 Twice a year the department holds an open call for art history research and studio art project proposals.
-Students can be awarded up to $500 for art materials and travel cost for research for a specific project.
+Students can be awarded up to $500 for art materials and research travel costs for a specific project.

 Kappa Pi, Art & Art History National Honors Society